Table of Contents

 How much storage do I need on my laptop?

-There was a long discussion between us and I finally helped her choosing a laptop by answering all her questions.
-Since, these questions are all very important while buying laptop, so I decided to write an article on all those.
-But in this very article, I am going to focus on storage I need for my laptop.
+There was a long discussion between us and I finally helped her choose a laptop by answering all her questions.
+Since these questions are all very important while buying a laptop, I decided to write an article on all those.
+But in this very article, I am going to focus on the storage I need for my laptop.

 How much storage do I need on my laptop?

-Hard Disk is the basic component of laptop used for storing data.
-When talking about its usage, we analysed that most non-professional users are comfortable with 250-to-320 GB of storage.
-Do you know that 250GB can hold more than 30’000 average size photos and audio songs.
+Hard Disk is the basic component of a laptop used for storing data.
+When talking about its usage, we analyzed that most non-professional users are comfortable with 250-to-320 GB of storage.
+Do you know that 250GB can hold more than 30’000 average size photos and audio songs?
 But if you are planning on storing movies/ videos with HD quality, then you will find this inadequate.
 You will definitely need to upgrade your hard disk to at least 500GB or even 1TB.

 Task based Disk space I need?

-Always type of tasks decide what type and size of hard drive you should get for your computer.
+Always type of tasks decides what type and size of hard drive you should get for your computer.
 Based on performance and application usage, we have different options to choose from.

 Below is the small analysis chart: